yoshuawuyts/knowledge/architecture/auth.md

 SSO is an authentication / authorization flow through which a user can log into multiple services using the same credentials.
 [source](https://stormpath.com/blog/oauth-is-not-sso/)

+This is done through `3-legged auth`, which means there's a server to request credentials from, a client that consumes them and a user that authorizes the transaction.
 ```txt
 req client -> authorization grant -> req server
 req server -- authorization grant -> resource owner